-Lines everywhere!
+Rugby grounds have lines everywhere!
 Some solid, some dashed.
 What do they all mean and which are most important?

-Get to know more about the basics by learning about the field, also known as the rugby pitch.
+Get to know more about the basics by learning about the field, also known as the pitch.

 Easy, step by step, know the rugby field , some associated rules and additional interesting information.

-Bit of a weird shape for a ball!
+It's not round so it's a bit of a weird shape for a ball!

 True, but it does make the game pretty interesting.

 Get to know the ball so you catch it well or predict where it`s going to bounce and where it will go after it bounces.

 You can make the ball do what you want it to do...

 ...when you know all about the rugby ball.